Types of Anger and Strategies for Effective Anger Management

 How to Use Your Anger For Good

-There’s a picture below that shows the difference between healthy and unhealthy anger.
-After that, I’ll share my final thoughts.
+After the picture below that shows the difference between healthy and unhealthy anger, I’ll share my final thoughts.

 Final Thoughts